-There are two types of people that can sell you insurance: agents and brokers.
+There are two types of people that can sell you life insurance: agents and brokers.
 Oftentimes, the two terms are used interchangeably, leading to confusion about what the differences between the two are.
 To make it even more confusing, the answer is, well – not much.

 The real difference is whether or not someone works for a specific company or is independent.

 Agents that work for one company are often called “captive” or “career” agents.
-They will only sell insurance policies from one insurance company.
+They will only sell life insurance policies from one insurance company.
 State Farm and Northwestern Mutual are two companies that are well known for using captive agents.
 The only way you can buy insurance policies from those two companies are through their exclusive agents.

 Brokers are typically independent.
 That means they can sell insurance products from a variety of companies.